-- 7. that the coordination of LTE systems in border areas should be based on the PCI's provided in Annex 5 when channel centre frequencies are aligned; - 8. that other radio parameters for LTE may need to be coordinated on a bi/multi-lateral basis based on the guidance provided in Annex 6; - 9. that interference field strength predictions should be made by using one of the propagation models defined in Annex 3; - 10. that administrations should encourage and facilitate the establishment of arrangements between operators of neighbouring countries with the aim to enhance the efficient use of the spectrum and the coverage in the border areas; - 11. that coordination in coastal areas is based on prediction of field strength levels at the coastline of the neighbouring country.
-Other principles for co-ordination in coastal areas may be agreed between the administrations concerned; - 12. that administrations may diverge from the technical parameters and procedures described in this Recommendation subject to bilateral / multilateral agreements; - 13. that this Recommendation should be reviewed within 4 years of its adoption in the light of practical experience of its application and of the operation of MFCN systems."
+- 1. that coordination between MFCN systems in border areas should be based on bilateral or multilateral agreements between administrations; - 2. that bilateral / multilateral agreements should define coordination methods which encompass all MFCN radio interfaces present on each side of the border; - 3. that coordination between FDD MFCN systems should be based on the principles and the field strength limits provided in Annex 1: - 4. that coordination between TDD MFCN systems or between TDD MFCN and FDD MFCN should use the principles and the field strength limits provided in Annex 2.
+In addition administrations may wish to use Annex 2 if they wish to adopt a conservative approach for dissimilar systems; - 5. that the coordination of LTE systems in border areas should be based on the PCI's provided in Annex 5 when channel centre frequencies are aligned; - 6. that other radio parameters for LTE may need to be co-ordinated on a bi/multi-lateral basis based on the guidance provided in Annex 6; - 7. that if the levels in Annex 1 and / or Annex 2 are exceeded coordination is required and the procedure detailed in Annex 4 should be used; - 8. that interference field strength predictions should be made using one of the propagation models defined in Annex 3: - that administrations should encourage and facilitate the establishment of arrangements between operators of neighbouring countries with the aim to enhance the efficient use of the spectrum and the coverage in the border areas, - 10. that coordination in coastal areas is based on prediction of field strength levels at the coastline of the neighbouring country.
+Other principles for coordination in coastal areas may be agreed between the administrations concerned; - 11. that administrations may diverge from the technical parameters and procedures described in this Recommendation subject to bilateral / multilateral agreements; - 12. that this Recommendation should be reviewed within 4 years of its adoption in the light of practical experience of its application and of the operation of MFCN systems."